<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 In the CyberStrong platform, once you input your data, the DFARS SSP and POA&M can both be exported, and a project that can take weeks or even months is simplified into a few hours.
 We know how difficult it is from a financial, time, and resource point of view to fully comply, much less build your system security plan and POA&M, so we made it much easier for you to get ahead of the deadline by automating these documents as you run through an assessment

 If you are a company that falls under the DFARS and NIST 800-171 mandate and handles sensitive information, the DoD, and our experts at CyberSaint, highly recommend having a POA&M and system security plan in place to protect CUI.
-You can either use the CyberStrong platform to streamline compliance and automatically format and export your data into these documents for review, or you can put the documents together on your own.
+You can either use the CyberStrong platform to streamline compliance and automatically format and export your data into these documents for review or put the documents together on your own.
 You will have to periodically update your system security plan to maintain compliance.
-Be aware, however, that the compliance deadline has technically passed, and you will have to allot full company resources into getting these documents ready to have if requested.
+However, be aware that the compliance deadline has technically passed, and you will have to allot full company resources to get these documents ready if requested.
 Regardless of your method, these documents are key for saving your contracts if you aren't yet fully compliant, and will put you in good standing for your primes or contracts against the competition.
 In 2018, make sure that you are working on becoming compliant using the NIST SP 800-171 system security plan and POA&M documents, and that you demonstrate your competitiveness and adherence to DoD regulations if your business relies on defense-related revenue.

 You may also like